Simplification Services

 There are many, many ways email can bring in sales, as we mention in our post on starting an email list for small business.

 That’s why it’s one of the most effective tactics in the marketing arsenal.
-It actually offers up to a $40 return for every $1 spent!
+It can offer up to a $40 return for every $1 spent!

 So it’s no surprise we value email highly in our marketing plans.
 The beauty of it is that it also supports and feeds into other marketing areas.
 Look for ideas in our piece on email marketing for service businesses.